Bayer uses a voice-activated approach to promote STEM skills

 “Are you interested in seeing a big chemical reaction?” she asks.

-Her nonchalant way of posing the question might elicit a double take — but still, it’s impossible to resist seeing what’s coming next.
+Her nonchalant way of posing the question might elicit a double take — but still, it’s impossible to resist finding out what’s coming next.

 Alexa’s new penchant for scientific experimentation comes courtesy of Bayer.